 |GPA = 38.8/13 = 2.98|

 Undergraduates may select one course each semester and summer (across all summer terms) to take for Satisfactory/Unsatisfactory credit at JHU.
 Students indicate their S/U choice on their add/drop form.
-AS students need the advising office approval for courses within their major or writing intensive courses.
-EN students need approval from their faculty advisor.
+Arts and Sciences students need the advising office approval for courses within their major and/or for writing intensive courses.
+Engineering students need approval from their faculty advisor.
 Course instructors are unaware of which students in a class are registered for S/U credit.
 Instructors submit letter grades to the Registrar for all students in their course.